3snowp7im/SotN-Randomizer/README.md

 $ npm install
 ```

-### Usage
+### Basic usage

 To randomize your disc image, just pass in the path to your vanilla .bin file
 using the `--in-bin` option and an output path using the `--out` option.
 This will use the current time as the seed: